palaeoware/SPIERS/SPIERSedit/docs/radial.rst

 -------

 Radial generation is a generation mode that applies a correction filter to data.
-Unlike linear, range and   - unlike liner, range and polynomial modes (but like LCE mode), it does not replace existing working data, but applies a correction to it.
+Unlike linear, range and polynomial modes (but like LCE mode) it does not replace existing working data, but applies a correction to it.
 Radial artefact correction is designed to correct certain computed tomography artefacts (beam hardening, ring artefacts) that result in brightness variations relative to the centre of rotation.
 It is designed for use on greyscale rather than colour raw images.